farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 and [Camera App](/docs/apps/camera_app).

 ## Settings
+In the `Settings` menu you can make adjustments to the various systems of your Amiga.
 ### About

 This section presents useful information such as your Brain's name and software versions.